-3. Attendance and Accountability
+2. Attendance and Accountability

-Attendance in each field seminar is required.
+Attendance in field seminar is required.
 As with other classes, students are expected to attend all seminar sessions.
-Students are accountable to each other as well as to the seminar instructor/liaison.
-This is because the absence of one member from a group typically affects the group's cohesion and the effectiveness of the group process.
-In accordance with the course syllabi, when students must miss a class, they are expected to notify the seminar instructor/liaison as soon as they are aware of some special circumstance that precludes their attending the seminar (or as soon as possible thereafter, in case of an emergency).
+Students are accountable both to the seminar instructor/ liaison and to other students in the seminar, because absence of one member from a group typically affects the group's cohesion and the effectiveness of the group process.

-When a second absence occurs, students are required to complete an assignment given by the seminar instructors/liaisons.
-This assignment must be completed by the end of the semester in which it is given, to avoid receiving a grade of INCOMPLETE.
+When students must miss a class, they are expected to notify the seminar instructor/liaison as soon as they are aware of some special circumstance that precludes their attending the seminar (or as soon as possible thereafter, in case of an emergency).

-An INCOMPLETE grade in seminar must be cleared from the record.
-Any assignment for the first semester must be completed prior to the beginning of the second semester because of prerequisite policy.
+If a second absence occurs in any one semester, students are required to complete an assignment given by the seminar instructor/liaison.
+This assignment must be completed by the end of the semester in which it is given, in order to avoid receiving a grade of INCOMPLETE.
+An INCOMPLETE grade in the first semester of seminar must be cleared from the student's record in order to begin the second semester.
+An INCOMPLETE grade in the second semester will affect the ability to graduate.